I may have lost my mind. Being in the middle of a move may be causing me to loose a few brain cells. Does anyone understand?

-Let me share a few thoughts with you to consider as you make your bag.
+A few thoughts to consider as you make your bag.

 I would like to give you a review of our first rainy day, but it is not here yet.
 With boxes piling up and the toy closet being cleaned out we may begin to pray for rain.
 One thing I can tell you is that I am excited about doing something new with the kids.
 And NONE OF IT involves a screen.

 Leave a comment below and let us know about your Rainy Day Bag.